Man's use of AI to "resurrect" grandmother stirs controversy

 Occurred: April 2023

-A Chinese man's "resurrection" of his deceased grandmother using AI sparked debate debate about the ethical implications of digital replicas of loved ones.
+A Chinese man's AI-powered "resurrection" of his deceased grandmother to help alleviate his grief at her passing sparked a heated debate about the ethical and emotional implications of digital replicas of loved ones.

-Wu Wuliu, a 24-year-old man from Shanghai, created a digital avatar of his late grandmother using photos and voice recordings to develop a lifelike version of her, enabling him to engage in conversations that mimic their real interactions.
+Wu Wuliu, a 24-year-old man from Shanghai, created a digital avatar of his late grandmother using photos and voice recordings to develop a lifelike version of her personality and speech, enabling him to engage in conversations that mimic their real interactions.

 Wu's motivation to create a virtual avatar of his late grandmother stemmed from their close relationship and the emotional struggle he faced following her death, and he sought to alleviate his grief by creating an interactive experience that allowed him to "talk" with her again.